gigwegbe/function-calling-for-sensors-at-the-edge/simulated-farm-setup/thingsboard/dashboard/README.md

 ## Importing the Dashboards

-NB: Importing Dashboard after importing the devices NOT before
+NB: Import the Dashboards after importing the devices NOT before

 - Load up your thingsboard and access UI via port 8080 on your browser
 - Update the dashboard JSONs files with current device information by making the update_dashboard_files.sh script executable and running it: